cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 ### Enter the Vignette Container

-After you have obtained the Docker image for this vignette, you can use the following command to run a container:
+After obtaining the Docker image for this vignette, you can use the following command to run a container:

-Note: You should replace the `"directory on host"` in the following command with the path to a directory on your host filesystem.
+**Note:** You should replace the `"directory on host"` in the following command with the path to a directory on your host filesystem.
 This will create a mount point inside the container that will allow you to transfer files between the container and your host OS.
 ```shell script
 docker run -it --rm -v "directory on host":/shared cmusei/juneberry:vignette1 bash
 ```

-Note: The `--rm` flag cleans up the container and removes the file system when the container exits, so any changes you make inside the container will not persist.
+**Note:** The `--rm` flag cleans up the container and removes the file system when the container exits, so any changes you make inside the container will not persist.

-Note: Whenever you want to make a file inside the container available to your host filesystem, simply transfer the file to `/shared` inside the vignette container.
+**Note:** Whenever you want to make a file inside the container available to your host filesystem, simply transfer the file to `/shared` inside the vignette container.
 The file(s) should appear inside the directory you specified in the "directory on host" portion of the `docker run` command.

-## Define a Dataset for Juneberry
+## Defining a Dataset for Juneberry

 This section describes how write a dataset configuration file that tells Juneberry how to work with data files located in your dataroot.